what does istg mean in text

 • “I hear you.”

-Your response should always match the emotional tone of the conversation.
+Your response should match the emotional tone of the conversation.

 Regional & Cultural Usage of ISTG